Here Are Your Cold Weather Conversation Starters For Today

 It's colder in Jacksonville, Fla., than it is in Juneau, Alaska.
 Juneau has a relatively mild climate for Alaska — the average high temperature is just a pinch north of freezing, even in January.
 Right now, it's a cozy 40 degrees.
 Jacksonville, meanwhile, is 34 degrees and raining.

-It was cold enough in Mississippi yesterday for boiling water to instantly evaporate.
+It was cold enough in Mississippi on Tuesday for boiling water to instantly evaporate.

 How cold is it outside this morning in Jackson?
 Well, it was cold enough for us to toss boiling water into the air and observe most of it evaporate instantaneous creating a cloud.
 The temperature was 14 degrees with a dew point of 4 degrees. pic.twitter.com/W8jTR7H0Gn— NWS Jackson MS (@NWSJacksonMS) January 2, 2018

 It's colder in Angel's Landing, Utah, than in Hell, Norway.
 The weather at Angel's Landing in Zion Park isn't actually heavenly at all — in the winter, the trail is iced over, and in the summer it can get toasty, more than 100 degrees.
-Anyway, on one point on Wednesday it was 27 degrees at the Utah trail, and 28 degrees and sunny in Hell.
+Anyway, at one point on Wednesday it was 27 degrees at the Utah trail, and 28 degrees and sunny in Hell.

 Chicago might be about to tie a record — not for the chilliest weather, but for the longest cold snap.
 It's been colder in Chicago before.
 In January 1985, thanks to a polar vortex, the city measured 27 degrees below zero.
 But it's not just the cold that's getting residents down — it's the relentlessness of it.
 Since Christmas Day, The Chicago Tribune reports, Chicago hasn't seen a single day warmer than 20 degrees: "If temperatures don't go above 20 degrees by Saturday — and forecasters don't expect that they will — Chicago will tie a record for 12 consecutive days below 20 degrees.
 The only other times that has happened were in 1936 and 1895."